aws-samples/amazon-managed-service-for-apache-flink-examples/java/Iceberg/IcebergSQLJSONGlue/README.md

 * `price`: FLOAT - Stock price (0-10 range)
 * `volumes`: INT - Trade volumes (0-1000000 range)

-This schema matches the AVRO schema used in the DataStream API example for consistency.
-The equivalent AVRO schema definition is available in [price.avsc](./src/main/resources/price.avsc) for reference.

-Schema changes would require updating both the POJO class and the SQL table definition.
-Unlike the DataStream approach with AVRO, this SQL approach requires explicit schema management.

 ### Running locally, in IntelliJ